Prep Admissions (ages 7-12)

 Register with us

 We encourage you to register with us by completing our Registration Form and fee as soon as you are ready; once we have this, you are then included on our list of applicants for the appropriate year and will be contacted for taster days and testing.
-Please contact the Admissions Office before registering for 2018 entry, to ensure we have places remaining.
+Please contact the Admissions Office before registering, to ensure we have places remaining.

 We would like to make this process as smooth as possible for our prospective families, so please do contact us at any stage if you would like further clarification.